360 Pages

 Biography

 Gary N. Kemp has been a member of the Philosophy Department at Glasgow since 1997.
-He has written on Frege, Wittgenstein, Davidson and Quine, various topics in the Philosophy of Language, and also on Aesthetics, often about Wollheim.
-In addition to the two volumes edited with Hossein Khani, on Wittgenstein, Wittgenstein and Other Philosophers, Volume I and II (Routledge, forthcoming), he has written two books on Quine: Quine versus Davidson, and Quine’s Philosophy.
+He has written on Frege, Wittgenstein, Davidson, and Quine, various topics in the Philosophy of Language, and also on aesthetics, often about Wollheim.
+In addition to the two volumes edited with Ali Hossein Khani, on Wittgenstein, Wittgenstein and Other Philosophers, Volume I and II (Routledge, forthcoming), he has written two books on Quine: Quine versus Davidson and Quine’s Philosophy.

-Ali Hossein Khani is Assistant Professor at Iranian Institute of Philosophy.
-His publications have been mainly on Quine, Davidson, Wittgenstein and Wright.
-He is the author of a monograph on Kripke, Kripke’s Wittgenstein: Meaning, Rules, and Scepticism (forthcoming), and the co-editor, with Gary N. Kemp, of two volumes on Wittgenstein, Wittgenstein and Other Philosophers, Volume I and II (Routledge, forthcoming).
+Ali Hossein Khani is Assistant Professor at the Iranian Institute of Philosophy, Science Studies Group.
+His publications have been mainly on Quine, Davidson, Wittgenstein, and Wright.
+He is the author of a monograph on Kripke, Kripke’s Wittgenstein: Meaning, Rules, and Scepticism (Anthem Press, forthcoming), and the co-editor, with Gary N. Kemp, of two volumes on Wittgenstein, Wittgenstein and Other Philosophers, Volumes I and II (Routledge, forthcoming).

-Hossein Sheykh Rezaee is an Assistant Professor at the Iranian Institute of Philosophy, the Science Studies Division.
+Hossein Sheykh Rezaee is Assistant Professor at the Iranian Institute of Philosophy, Science Studies Group.
 He has graduated from Durham University, UK.
 His fields of interest include the social aspects/construction of science and technology, the fictional and metaphorical aspects of scientific models, and the role of values in science and technology.